danilopolani/vscode-yet-another-phpunit/README.md

 # Yet Another PHPUnit

 This extension is an enhanced fork-n-remake of [Better PHPUnit](https://github.com/calebporzio/better-phpunit).
 The major part of the code is taken from that repository.

+## Installation

+[Download it from the Marketplace](https://marketplace.visualstudio.com/items?itemName=danilopolani.yet-another-phpunit) or search for **Yet Another PHPUnit** in your VSCode editor extension panel.

 ![Demo GIF](demo.gif)